Compare rigs

 Receiver

-Modulations AM CW USB LSB - AM CW
+Modulations AM CW USB LSB CW SSB All mode

 Transmitter